 - Interrupting him by asking another question not related to his answer.

 Eg: For banker jobs.

 This interview is conducted over the phone and its main objective is to narrow done the probable list of candidates so that only the most eligible ones finally get shortlisted.
 This is done in the initial stages and before the personal interview.
 Also when the candidate is far-off, the company first conducts a telephonic interview and if satisfied then arranges the travel expenses for a one-to-one interview.
 Eg: Interview for entry-level jobs.

 2. Online interview (Video interview or Skype interview):

-This interview maybe done by instant messaging, online chats, email or through videos.
+This interview may be was done by instant messaging, online chats, email or through videos.
 This involves the interviewer asking questions just like in a personal interview.
-This is done based on situations like if the interviewee resides far-off or if the interview at the appointed time gets cancelled due to valid reasons.
-Also it is more convenient for the interviewer that he can fix the interview at his spare time and convey the message to the candidate a few hours before or so.
+This is done based on situations like if the interviewee resides far-off or if the interview at the appointed time gets canceled due to valid reasons.
+Also, it is more convenient for the interviewer that he can fix the interview at his spare time and convey the message to the candidate a few hours before or so.
 This helps in it that the interviewer doesn’t need to inform the candidate many days in advance.
-Eg: Interview for mid level posts.
+Eg: Interview for mid-level posts.

 3. Job Fair interview (Career Fair interview):